 Why an international approach?

 Because the arts market has become global.
-Through this international arts management program, you will learn to deal with different cultures by studying and living in four countries and by being part of a diverse group comprising people from all over the world.
+Through this international arts management program, you will learn to deal with different cultures by studying and living in seven cities in five countries and by being part of a diverse group comprising people from all over the world.

 How much does it cost and what’s included

-- return air travel between Montréal and Bogotá plus the hotel while in Bogotá as well as the transportation to and from the airport;
+- Return air travel between Montréal and Bogotá plus the hotel while in Bogotá as well as the transportation to and from the airport;

-The program offers scholarships based on merit, meaning that the better your application file (transcripts, experience, motivation, essays, letters of recommendation, test results, etc.) and the more serious your financial need, the greater the chance of receiving a scholarship and the higher the scholarship.
+The program offers scholarships based on merit and needs, meaning that the better your application file (transcripts, experience, motivation, essays, letters of recommendation, test results, etc.) and the more serious your financial need, the greater the chance of receiving a scholarship and the higher the scholarship.
 For more information about scholarships, register for the next info session and ask your questions to the program director.